tursodatabase/libsql/libsql-server/docs/HRANA_1_SPEC.md

 the approach with lowest latency, because no software in the middle is necessary.

-- Connecting to Postgres or SQLite through a proxy: this allows edge functions to efficiently connect to existing SQL databases.
+- Connecting to SQLite through a proxy: this allows edge functions to efficiently connect to an existing SQLite databases.

 ## Overview